Small fund in Estonia (AIF)

-Estonia, along with Luxembourg and the UK, is one of the most favourable jurisdictions for setting up small private equity funds.
-In 2016, a new version of the Investment Funds Act was passed in Estonia, affording an opportunity to attract private collective investment under the simplified regulation of a small alternative investment fund (AIF).
+Estonia, along with Luxembourg and the UK, is one of the most favourable cointries for setting up small investment funds.
+In 2016, a new version of the Investment Funds Act was passed in Estonia, affording an opportunity to attract private collective investment under the simplified regulation of a small alternative investment fund.

 INVESTMENT FUND IN ESTONIA